Effective experience rating for large insurance portfolios via surrogate modeling

 \section{Abstract}

-A posteriori ratemaking in insurance uses a Bayesian credibility model to upgrade the current premiums of a contract by taking into account policyholders' attributes and their claim history.
-Most data-driven models used for this task are mathematically intractable, and premiums must be then obtained through numerical methods such as simulation such MCMC.
-However, these methods can be computationally expensive and prohibitive for large portfolios when applied at the policyholder level.
-Additionally, these computations become ``black-box" procedures as there is no expression showing how the claim history of policyholders is used to upgrade their premiums.
-To address these challenges, this paper proposes the use of a surrogate modeling approach to inexpensively derive a closed-form expression for computing the Bayesian credibility premiums for any given model.
-As a part of the methodology, the paper introduces the ``credibility index", which is a summary statistic of a policyholder's claim history that serves as the main input of the surrogate model and that is sufficient for several distribution families, including the exponential dispersion family.
-As a result, the computational burden of a posteriori ratemaking for large portfolios is therefore reduced through the direct evaluation of the closed-form expression, which additionally can provide a transparent and interpretable way of computing Bayesian premiums.
+Experience rating in insurance uses a Bayesian credibility model to upgrade the current premiums of a contract by taking into account policyholders' attributes and their claim history.
+Most data-driven models used for this task are mathematically intractable, and premiums must be obtained through numerical methods such as simulation via MCMC.
+However, these methods can be computationally expensive and even prohibitive for large portfolios when applied at the policyholder level.
+Additionally, these computations become ``black-box" procedures as there is no analytical expression showing how the claim history of policyholders is used to upgrade their premiums.
+To address these challenges, this paper proposes a surrogate modeling approach to inexpensively derive an analytical expression for computing the Bayesian premiums for any given model, approximately.
+As a part of the methodology, the paper introduces a \emph{likelihood-based summary statistic} of the policyholder's claim history that serves as the main input of the surrogate model and that is sufficient for certain families of distribution, including the exponential dispersion family.
+As a result, the computational burden of experience rating for large portfolios is reduced through the direct evaluation of such analytical expression, which can provide a transparent and interpretable way of computing Bayesian premiums.

 \keywords{ Credibility, Surrogate modeling, Ratemaking, Bayesian Regression, Experience Rating}